At a Glance

 Throughout Ontario, TSSA regulates the safety of amusement devices, boilers and pressure vessels, elevating devices, fuels, operating engineers, and ski lifts.
 TSSA’s range of safety services includes public education and consumer information, examination, certification, licensing and registration, engineering design review, data analytics, risk evaluation, standards development, inspections, investigations, safety management consultation, compliance support, and enforcement and prosecution activities.

-Across all programs, 67% of inspections have passed and 27% failed.
-TSSA considers an inspection failed if a high-risk issue is found.
-When periodic inspections fail, the owner/operator is given 14 days to comply before a TSSA inspector follows-up with another inspection to ensure compliance.
-TSSA monitors patterns of high-risk non-compliances to identify opportunities to leverage education, compliance support and partnership to improve compliance.
+Across all programs, 69% of inspections conducted by TSSA resulted in a compliant inspection and 29% resulted in a failed inspection.
+A Failed Inspection means a high-risk issue requiring urgent attention is identified.
+When periodic inspections fail, the owner/operator is given 14 days to address the issue before a TSSA inspector follows up with another inspection to ensure compliance.
+TSSA monitors patterns of high-risk non-compliance to identify opportunities to leverage education, compliance support and partnership to improve compliance.

 Incidents, Injuries and Fatalities